sumit-research/persistent-homology-link-prediction/README.md

 # ShapeOfYou
 This repository contains all the code written for a project with IBM.
-In this project we use concenpts from algebraic topology in the link prediction problem.
+In this project we use concepts from algebraic topology in the link prediction problem.
 TDA \- Topological Data Analysis, is an emerging data analytics tool.
 One of the common methods used within the context of TDA is **Persistent Homology**.

+## Experiments
+1. **Experiment 1**: We generate all the possible pairs for the given graph file and store those pairs with the distance in a file.
+We calculate all the scores for all those pairs sequentially.

+2. **Experiment 2**: In this experiment, we take a random sample of 100 edges from the graph.
+For each edge, we remove that edge from the graph and make a new graph, and do all the computation using that graph.

+3. **Experiment 3**: In this experiment we make a random sample from the graph.
+Random sample should contain some positive and some negative examples.
+Positive examples mean that those pair of nodes have an edge between them in the graph, and in negative examples they don't have an edge.
+Now we use experiment 2 for positive examples(removing that edge and then computing scores) and for negative edges we just compute the scores directly.
+Then we train a machine learning model on those scores.

 ## Usage
 ### I/O format